 A starting point for understanding trends in the Minnesota workers' compensation system is the claim rate - the number of paid claims per 100 FTE workers.
-Except for a rise in the indemnity claim rate in the past few years due to the influx of COVID-19 claims, claim rates declined nearly continually for the past 20 years (Figure 2.1).
+Except for a rise in the indemnity claim rate from 2020 to 2022 because of the influx of COVID-19 claims, claim rates declined nearly continually for the past 20 years (Figure 2.1).
+In 2023, the indemnity claim rate returned to its pre-pandemic levels and the total claim rate reached its lowest level compared to any other reported year.